 The COMBO Plus Coronary Stent is the first DES that utilizes the proprietary endothelial progenitor cell (EPC) capture technology from OrbusNeich.
 It is used with with an abluminal sirolimus drug elution, which is delivered from a biodegradable matrix polymer.
 The polymer matrix has a pro-healing antibody surface coating for an improved EPC capture from the circulating blood, which results in wounds healing more completely, while also improving endothelial functionality

 According to iData Research, the drug-eluting stent market continues to represent the largest segment in the total coronary stent market.
 The continued publication of clinical studies supporting the safety and efficacy DES as the gold standard for stenting procedures is a large contributing factor.
-This recent approval for OrbusNeich follows this trend though its multi-center HARMONEE (Harmonized Assessment by Randomized, Multi-center Study of OrbusNEich’s COMBO Stent) review.
+This recent approval for OrbusNeich follows this trend through its multi-center HARMONEE (Harmonized Assessment by Randomized, Multi-center Study of OrbusNEich’s COMBO Stent) review.
 The COMBO Plus Coronary Stent can expect to drive positive change in the coronary stent segment of the interventional cardiology market

 “The OrbusNeich Combo DES with endoluminal biologic endothelial progenitor cell capture technology has just become the first coronary device approved for clinical use in Japan based on the HARMONEE study,” said Dr Mitchell Krucoff, Duke University Medical Center, Durham, N.C, USA, and the Global Co-Principal Investigator for the HARMONEE trial.
 “Not only is this a huge success for the COMBO DES, but it is also a first-in-kind proof of concept for the Japan-USA Harmonization by Doing program (HBD).”